 For each ancestor I discover, my goal is always to piece together as much as I can about their stories of strength, survival and beating the odds so successfully that they made it possible for me to be here today.

-As you explore around here on Extreme Ancestry, here are a few things to note -
+As you explore around Extreme Ancestry -

 1. Read any of the posts here on your laptop or mobile devices, like smartphones and tablets.

-2. Learn more about how I started doing genealogy.
+2. Learn more about my story.

-3. Here’s a list of the family surnames I’m currently researching.
+4. Check out the family surnames I’m currently researching.

-Thanks for stopping by!
+Thanks for stopping by.